nimbleltd/docs/README.md

 That's all there is to it!
 The basic Backlift template contains a tutorial that will show you how to build a backbone.js app with Backlift.

-## Further documentation

-The full documentation can be found at http://backlift.github.com/docs.